uf-mil/mil/Code-Policy.md

     * If your pull-request is a single commit, [amend](https://www.atlassian.com/git/tutorials/rewriting-history/git-commit--amend) that commit with the suggested changes
 * If you are reviewing code, use github's line-comment feature on their commits to outline issues with an individual line
 * Broader issues should be outlined in a comment on the pull-request
-* Reviewers: Be sure to manually read the SemaphoreCI output, there may have been a quiet failure that didn't kill the build
+* Reviewers: Be sure to manually read the CI output, there may have been a quiet failure that didn't kill the build

 ## Commit Messages
 * Follow [this guide](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) for writing a good commit message